 Tip: In standard tuning, if you have your capo on the fifth fret and you only play on the top four strings, you are technically playing the ukulele.

-But this is not really the same case when it comes to chords.
+But this is not the same case when it comes to chords.

-Actually, ukuleles do a much better job with chords due to the fact that you can find chords that require using only one finger and like mentioned above, the distances between the frets are smaller so you don’t really need to stretch your fingers much.
+Ukuleles do a much better job with chords because you can find chords that require using only one finger, and like mentioned above, the distances between the frets are smaller, so you don’t really need to stretch your fingers much.

 It’s perfect for beginners, and even though the chords look different when played on each instrument, they sound too close.

-This is a major difference for anyone who’s willing to master both instruments.
+This is a major difference for anyone willing to master both instruments.

 For starters, strumming ukes is much easier and doesn’t require much precision.
 If you are a beginner, it won’t take you that long to get it right, on the contrary, learning to strum a guitar takes a while because you need to develop some skills.

-If you just started playing any of these instruments before trying the other then you should be focusing on getting it right, you will be experiencing the strings for the first time, and you haven’t developed a style yet but going from guitar fingerpicking to ukulele fingerpicking or the opposite is a bit challenging.
+If you just started playing any of these instruments before trying to play the other, then you should be focusing on getting it right.
+You will be experiencing the strings for the first time, and you haven’t developed a style yet, but going from guitar fingerpicking to ukulele fingerpicking or the opposite is a bit challenging.

 The rule is, ukuleles cost much less compared to guitars.
-An average beginner guitar can cost about 3 times the price of a good quality ukulele, so if you are on a budget and not sure which of these to try first then this should make it an easy choice.
+An average beginner guitar can cost about three times the price of a good quality ukulele, so if you are on a budget and not sure which of these to try first, then this should make it an easy choice.